menchelab/vrprot/README.md

 `python3 easy_pipeline.py -p P08590,P38606,Q9W3H5`

-### Run modul_Test.py
+### Run modul_test.py

-This will fetch the some pdbs from the AlphaFold DB, colorcode the secondary structure and output an .glb file cotaining the 3D model with vertexcolors.
+This will fetch some pdbs from the AlphaFold DB, color code the secondary structure and output .ply file containing the 3D model with vertex colors.
+Warning: It will process all .glb files contained in the glbs directory!

-If it cannot find you Chimerax insalltion you can use the "ch_path=" argument if you start the script, e.g.
+If it cannot find you Chimerax installation you can use the "ch_path=" argument if you start the script, e.g.

-`python3 modul_Test.py ch_path="\"<path to your ChimeraX executable>\""`
+`python3 modul_test.py ch_path="\"<path to your ChimeraX executable>\""`

-`python3 modul_Test.py ch_path="\"F:/Program Files/ChimeraX 1.2.5/bin/ChimeraX.exe\""`
+`python3 modul_test.py ch_path="\"F:/Program Files/ChimeraX 1.2.5/bin/ChimeraX.exe\""`

-Same for the Blender installtion, you can use the "bl_path=" argument if you start the script, e.g.
+Same for the Blender installation, you can use the "bl_path=" argument if you start the script, e.g.

 `python3 modul_Test.py bl_path="\"<path to your Blender.exe>\""`